rodriguezda/python-programming-104/unit-1-variables/day1-welcome-slides.md

 - My cat will make a guest appearance at some point during our lessons!
 She is very chatty and social.
 - Written Feedback will be asked of you at the end of every day - participation is not mandatory, but it helps me and GA understand how we're doing.
 - We will speed up if we need to; we will slow down if we need to.
-- The pace of this course is FAST (faster than the 10 week program), but it is a good example of the pace of the immersive programs (just something to keep in mind!)
+- The pace of this course is FAST!
 - As part of our lessons, you will be asked or will volunteer to screenshare and walk us through you code.
 It's part of the learning process!

 ---